justMoritz/juliettesRecipesLogic/readme.md

 The Edit form for an existing recipe will POST to `editor_handle.php`, which does some logic, then redirect to `output.php` as well for the same reason.

+`search.php` and `result.php` represent some of the public display logic used.